-- In April 2014, the Royal Swedish Academy of Sciences elected Nordita Professor Axel Brandenburg as a foreign member of the Academy's class for astronomy and space science. - Professor Konstantin Zarembo was awarded an ERC Advanced Grant to fund a five-year research project on Integrable Systems in Gauge and String Theory (INTEGRAL), starting in March 2014. - In October 2013, the Financial Times listed "The next big names in physics", including Nordita Assistant Professor Sabine Hossenfelder, "a rising leader in quantum gravity research." - Professor Alexander Balatsky was awarded a five-year ERC Advanced Grant for the project Dirac Metrials, starting in April 2013.
-Together with collaborators at KTH Royal Insitute of Technology, Uppsala University, and Chalmers University of Technology, Alexander Balatsky was also awarded a major grant from the Knut and Alice Wallenberg Foundation (KAW) to fund a five-year research project on Functional Dirac Materials, with both theoretical and experimental work at the participating institutions, starting in July 2013. - In April 2013, Dr. Ebru Devlen, who spent a 1-year sabbatical at Nordita, received the Nüzhet Gökdogan Astronomy Science Prize of Istanbul University for her paper "The Anisotropic Transport Effects on Dilute Plasmas" published by Astrophysical Journal in 2011. - In March 2013, the Royal Norwegian Society of Sciences and Letters announced that Nordita Corresponding Fellow Yasser Roudi was the 2013 recipient of the Society's scientific award for young researchers (IK Lykke Fund). - John S. Wettlaufer, the A.M.
-Bateman Professor at Yale University and visiting professor at Nordita 2011-2012, was awarded the Tage Erlander Guest Professorship for 2012.
-Since its inception, this prestigious award has been given to accomplished scientists working on a broad range of topics. - Assistant Professor Sabine Hossenfelder won the 3rd prize of the 2012 "Questioning the Foundations" essay contest of the Foundational Questions Institute for her contribution "Gravity can be neither classical nor quantized." - Professor Christopher Pethick was awarded the 2011 Hans A. Bethe Prize of the American Physical Society "for his fundamental contributions to the understanding of nuclear matter at very high densities, the structure of neutron stars, their cooling, and the related neutrino processes and astrophysical phenomena." - Professor Christopher Pethick was awarded the Lars Onsager Prize in 2008, sharing the prize with Gordon Baym and Tin-Lun Ho. - In August 2008, Professor Axel Brandenburg was awarded a European Research Council Advanced Grant for his project Astrophysical Dynamos (AstroDyn).
+- Professor Katherine Freese, G. E. Uhlenbeck Professor of Physics at the University of Michigan and Nordita Director since 2014, and Professor John S. Wettlaufer, the A.M.
+Bateman Professor at Yale University and visiting professor at Nordita 2011-2012, were in 2014 each awarded grants for 105 MSEK over a 10 year period from the Swedish Research Council under the scheme "Grants for international recruitment of leading researchers". - Nordita scientists Axel Brandenburg and Dhrubaditya Mitra are part of a 5 year proposal funded by the Knut and Alice Wallenberg Foundation to study the formation of raindrops in turbulence.
+Principal investigator of the project is Professor Bernhard Mehlig from University of Gothenberg. - Professor Katherine Freese was portrayed in an article in the December 2014 issue of Populär Astronomi (Popular Astronomy). - In April 2014, the Royal Swedish Academy of Sciences elected Nordita Professor Axel Brandenburg as a foreign member of the Academy's class for astronomy and space science. - Professor Konstantin Zarembo was awarded an ERC Advanced Grant to fund a five-year research project on Integrable Systems in Gauge and String Theory (INTEGRAL), starting in March 2014. - Senior Lecturer Henrik Johansson was awarded a 2013 Wallenberg Academy Fellow, which through the Knut and Alice Wallenberg Foundation funds a five-year research project on "Color-Kinematics Duality and Ultraviolet Divergences". - In October 2013, the Financial Times listed "The next big names in physics", including Nordita Assistant Professor Sabine Hossenfelder, "a rising leader in quantum gravity research." - Professor Alexander Balatsky was awarded a five-year ERC Advanced Grant for the project Dirac Metrials, starting in April 2013.
+Together with collaborators at KTH Royal Insitute of Technology, Uppsala University, and Chalmers University of Technology, Alexander Balatsky was also awarded a major grant from the Knut and Alice Wallenberg Foundation (KAW) to fund a five-year research project on Functional Dirac Materials, with both theoretical and experimental work at the participating institutions, starting in July 2013. - In April 2013, Dr. Ebru Devlen, who spent a 1-year sabbatical at Nordita, received the Nüzhet Gökdogan Astronomy Science Prize of Istanbul University for her paper "The Anisotropic Transport Effects on Dilute Plasmas" published by Astrophysical Journal in 2011. - In March 2013, the Royal Norwegian Society of Sciences and Letters announced that Nordita Corresponding Fellow Yasser Roudi was the 2013 recipient of the Society's scientific award for young researchers (IK Lykke Fund).